Richardson family murders: Motive

-According to friends of Jasmine, Richardson's parents had grounded her for dating Steinke due to the age disparity.
+According to friends of Jasmine, her parents had grounded her for dating Steinke because of the age disparity.
 Her friends had also criticized their relationship.
-Shortly after her arrest, Steinke asked her to marry him, and she agreed.
-According to friends of Steinke, he told them he was a 300-year-old vampire.
+According to friends of Steinke, he told them he was a 300-year-old werewolf.
 He allegedly told his friends that he liked the taste of blood, and wore a small vial of blood around his neck.
 He also had a user account at the VampireFreaks.com website.
-The girl had a page at the same site, leading to speculation they met there.
-However, an acquaintance of Steinke later said the couple actually met at a punk rock show in early 2006.
+Jasmine had a page at the same site, leading to speculation they met there.
+An acquaintance of Steinke also contended that the couple had actually met at a punk rock show in early 2006; however, it was clarified in Robert Remington and Sherri Zickefoose's 2009 book Runaway Devil: How Forbidden Love Drove a 12-Year-Old to Murder Her Family that the couple had actually met by being introduced to one another by a mutual friend.
 The couple were also found to be communicating at Nexopia, a popular website for young Canadians.
-Various messages they sent to each other were available to the public, before the accounts were removed by Nexopia staff.
+Various messages they sent to each other were available to the public, before the accounts were permanently removed by Nexopia staff.

-Richardson's user page, under the name "runawaydevil", falsely said she was 15 and ended with the text "Welcome to my tragic end".
-Just hours prior to committing the murders, Steinke and some friends reportedly watched the 1994 film Natural Born Killers, about a young couple who go on a violent killing spree.
+Richardson's own user page, under the name "runawaydevil", falsely said she was 15 years of age and ended with the text "Welcome to my tragic end".
+Just hours prior to committing the murders, Steinke and some friends reportedly watched the film Natural Born Killers (1994), which tells the story of two victims of traumatic childhoods who become lovers and spree killers, and are irresponsibly glorified by the mass media.
 Steinke told his friends that he and his girlfriend should go about their plans in a similar manner, but without sparing her little brother.
-Steinke also said to an undercover officer: 'You ever watch the movie Natural Born Killers?...
-I think that's the best love story of all time...'.
+Steinke also said to an undercover officer, "You ever watch the movie Natural Born Killers?...
+I think that's the best love story of all time..."